lsto/lsto/README.md

 ---

-I'm **Laurenzo**, a passionate leader, engineer, and mentor on a mission to:
+I'm **Laurenzo**, a passionate leader, engineer, and mentor on a personal and professional journey to:

 - Lead by example
 - Assemble diverse teams and grow individuals